Houston Public Library: Expansion and branch libraries

 The library system racially desegregated in 1953.
 Beforehand, blacks were permitted use of the Colored Carnegie Branch and deposit stations located at a park, a high school, and an elementary school; whites were permitted use of the main library, six branches, two bookmobiles, and several deposit stations.
 Desegregation occurred after a letter printed in the Houston Informer from several prominent black Houstonians, including Smith v.
 Allwright plaintiff Lonnie E. Smith, stated they would prefer a voluntary desegregation program despite their likelihood of winning a lawsuit; shortly before the letter was printed, Sweatt v.
 Painter was decided by the U.S. Supreme Court, which challenged the "separate but equal" legal doctrine.
 In June 1953, Mayor of Houston Roy Hofheinz told the HPL board that library facilities should no longer be segregated.
 On August 21, 1953, library facilities for high school students and adults were desegregated – without public announcement to the black community.

 The library system now consists of 35 neighborhood libraries, including four regional libraries, the Clayton Library Center for Genealogical Research in the Museum District, and the Central Library in Downtown.
 Central Library consists of the Julia Ideson Building and the Jesse H. Jones Building, constructed in 1976.
+Out-of-state users are entitled to access to the Library's resources, after paying a $40 annual fee.

 The HPL administrative offices were moved out of the Jones Building, freeing 12600 sqft of space.
 Lisa Gray, of the Houston Chronicle, said the renovation made the Jones Building "less of a public space devoted to reading, and more of a public space, period."
 The offices moved to the Marston Building.
 In 2012, the Marston Building was sold by the City of Houston, and the HPL administrative office moved to the recently restored Julia Ideson Building while other staff offices moved back to the Jones Building.

 Additions in the 2000s include McGovern-Stella Link Neighborhood Library (2005), HPL Express Southwest (2008), and HPL Express Discovery Green (2008).
 A new building for Looscan Neighborhood Library opened in 2007, replacing a 1956 structure.

 The Jones Building closed for renovations in 2006 and reopened in 2008.
 That same year, the Houston Press heralded the project as Houston's best renovation in its annual awards.

 In 2010, due to a budget shortfall, the library system reduced its hours.
 During the same year the system put its decades-old city directories online.